 In a practical sense, the Ontario Court of Appeal is the last avenue of appeal for most litigants in Ontario (while appeal to the Supreme Court of Canada is possible, the Supreme Court only hears issues of public importance).

-At Milosevic Fiske LLP, our experienced team of lawyers helps our clients in appeals before the Court of Appeal for Ontario.
+At Milosevic & Associates, our experienced team of lawyers helps our clients in appeals before the Court of Appeal for Ontario.
 In addition to representing our clients in appeals before the Court of Appeal, we regularly act as amicus curiae, or friend of the Court, as part of our work with Pro Bono Ontario.
-Cameron Fiske has won a number of notable appeals for clients as part of his amicus work.

 Decisions that can be appealed to the Court of Appeal include: